stud131/docs-monaca/content/products_guide/monaca_ide/overview.en.md

 In this tab, you can:

--   refresh the Preview window.
+-   refresh the Previewer.
 -   change the display device's screen by clicking on the `Configure` icon in that tab.
 Then, you will see a drop-down list of different devices such as iPad, iPhone, and Nexus.
 You can change the orientation of the screen as well.
--   detach/attach the Preview window.
+-   detach/attach the Previewer.

-{{< figure src="/images/monaca_ide/manual/overview/7.png" >}}
+{{< figure src="/images/monaca_ide/manual/overview/previewer.png" >}}

-###  Live Preivew Limitations
+###  Preivewer Limitations

-When using Live Preview, you should be aware of the the following
+When using Previewer, you should be aware of the the following
 limitations:

 -   Cordova Plugin APIs are not available.